[Home Icon][What's New Icon][Products Icon][Feedback Icon][Search Icon]

 The Glossary of Financing Terminology is intended to familiarize the reader with words and phrases used in conjunction with obtaining financing and financing transactions.

-Accounts Receivable Financing - Short term financing used to finance accounts receivable.
+A/R - Accounts Receivable Financing - Short term financing used to finance accounts receivable.
 It is usually obtained by pledging accounts receivable as collateral.

 Accredited Investor - Institutional or individual investors who meet SEC criteria regarding financial sophistication or net worth.